googlefonts/fontations/otexplorer/README.md

 files.

-It is loosely modeled off of the [ttx tool][ttx], although it uses a custom text format, instead of xml.
+It is loosely modeled off of the [ttx tool][ttx], although it uses a custom text format instead of xml.
 In addition, it supports a query syntax, allowing printing of a specific subtable or record.

 ## query syntax